mark-mcdermott/dashboard-charts-mean/README.md

 `npm install`

-`ng serve` (locally) or `ng serve --port 8003` (remotely)
+`ng serve`

-Now go to http://localhost:4200/ (or http://localhost:8003/ if remote) and you should see the data populating the page.
+Now go to http://localhost:4200/ and you should see the data populating the page.

+For deployment on prod, in the frontend tab (the third tab):

+`ng build --configuration=prod`

+`cd dist/frontend`

+`http-server` or I actually do `http-server -p 8003` to specify the port